mxinden/homepage/content/resume/_index.md

 ---

-## Education

-**Bachelor at WWU Münster** | 2013 – 2016

-Bachelor of Applied Science (B.A.Sc.) in Information systems at the Westfälische Wilhelms-Universität Münster, combining computer science and business administration with a special focus on enterprise applications and architectures.
-Specialization during bachelor thesis on conception of datastructure dialects and development of an application for metadata management.

-**Exchange Semester at UIA Kristiansand** | 2015

-Participation in the bachelor and master program Information Systems at Universitetet i Agder with the courses Open Source, development of a mobile lecture support application, Hands-on-eBusiness for Entrepreneurs, development of a both mobile and desktop web shop, IT and Management, operational and strategic management of enterprise information technology, and Consumer Behaviour, analysis and prediction of psychological, social and cultural factors that affect consumer behaviour.

-**Abitur at Amos Comenius Gymnasium Bonn** | 2004 - 2013

-**Exchange year at Lugoff-Elgin High School SC USA** | 2010 - 2011

 ## Experience

 **Software Engineer at CoreOS / RedHat** | Jan 2017 - Present

-Engineer working on the open source monitoring project **Prometheus** and its integration with the **Kubernetes** ecosystem to monitor cloud-native Linux container infrastructures.
-Implementing new testing infrastructures and development automations to support the upstream Prometheus project as well as the CoreOS Tectonic Kubernetes distribution.
-Presenting open source work at various IT conferences.
+Systems engineer working on the open source monitoring project **Prometheus** and its integration with the **Kubernetes** ecosystem to monitor cloud-native Linux container infrastructures.
+Designing and implementing distributed systems on top of the Linux operating system and Kubernetes orchestrator.
+Presenting open source work at various IT conferences and champion the Prometheus project as a core maintainer.

 **Software Engineer at Innoscale** | Aug 2014 - Dec 2016